mccanne/sharkfest/README.md

 ## Our Audacious Goal

-Along the way, we built useful stuff and have anecdotal validation from our user community that we're doing something right...
+Despite the pushback, we built useful stuff and have anecdotal validation from our user community that we're doing something right...

 > "Once my data is in Zed, everything is easy..." - Community User